 Post Credits Includes:

 - Added the #MeetWalter viral videos.
 (Marketing Viral)

 - Added the “She Won’t Go Quietly” viral.
 (Marketing Viral)

 - Added the entire Audi Lunar Quattro viral.
 (Marketing Viral)

 Overall, I am extremely pleased with how these fan edits have turned out.
 They are by far my favorite cuts of the films and I hope you’ll agree.
 It’s been a unique learning experience as some of the edits I made were very tedious, time-consuming, and just downright hard!
-Even through the small frustrations here and there, I really did get so much enjoyment out of working on them.
+Even though the small frustrations here and there, I really did get so much enjoyment out of working on them.
 I hope that when you watch them, you’ll be as in love with them as I am.
 Availability will be through Google Drive and MEGA.nz.
-Thank you for the continued support and make sure to check back to Yutani.blog for links to Prometheus (Chaos Edition) and Alien: Covenant (Chaos Edition) in the near future!
+Thank you for the continued support and make sure to check back to Yutani.studio for links to Prometheus (Chaos Edition) and Alien: Covenant (Chaos Edition) in the near future!

 – Christopher (CoalescedChaos) @coalescedchaos